fjall-rs/value-log/README.md

 - 100% safe & stable Rust
 - Supports generic KV-index structures (LSM-tree, ...)
 - Built-in per-blob compression (LZ4)
-- In-memory blob cache for hot data, that can be shared between multiple value logs
+- In-memory blob cache for hot data - can be shared between multiple value logs to cap memory usage

 Keys are limited to 65536 bytes, values are limited to 2^32 bytes.